Typsium/alchemist/lib.typ

 }

 /// === Parenthesis
 /// Encapsulate a drawable between two parenthesis.
-The left parenthesis is placed at the left of the first element of the body and the right parenthesis is placed at the right of the last element of the body.
-To get a good result, the molecule should be "linear" in the sense that the first element is on the left and the last element is on the right.
-Otherwise, it won't look good.
+The left parenthesis is placed at the left of the first element of the body and by default the right parenthesis is placed at the right of the last element of the body.
 ///
 /// #example(```
 /// #skeletize(